Shelter worker, animal rescuer & advocate, Jan has become a well-regarded source of insights & know-how on pet care & behavior nationwide.

-Beagles come in a variety of sizes, but before the 1800s, Beagles were a "pocket-size" canine.
+Beagles come in a variety of sizes, but before the 1800s, they were "pocket-size" canines.
 The smaller Beagles were popular due to their size and ease of being followed by anyone including women, seniors, and even those with certain disabilities.

 The first job this breed was bred to do was to trail rabbits.
 Nowadays, they continue to be popular dogs for rabbit hunting as well as competitors in field and conformation exhibitions and for contraband detection.
-Bred as a pack hunter, it's very common to see owners having several in their home.
+Since they were bred as pack hunters, it's very common to see owners having several in their homes.
 This breed needs companionship and that can mean other dogs (other breeds) or humans.
 They can suffer canine separation anxiety when left alone and this can cause incessant barking, as well as running around and tearing up things in your home.

 The Pros of Owning a Beagle

 There are several pros to having a Beagle as part of your family as either a pet or hunting partner, such as:

 - The ease in following them as they track the rabbits

 - Their size (especially the smaller beagles) and ease in transporting them

 - Their eagerness to explore and follow a trail